Los Angeles County sheriff's deputy dies after being shot in his patrol car by an unknown assailant

-Deputy Ryan Clinkunbroomer, 30, died after being transported to a hospital, Sheriff Robert Luna said during a press conference late Saturday night.
+Deputy Ryan Clinkunbroomer, 30, died after being taken to a hospital, Sheriff Robert Luna said during a news conference late Saturday night.

 The preliminary investigation showed Clinkunbroomer was driving while on duty and fired upon around 6 p.m., Luna said.